CharlyPat/my-resume/README.md

 # my-resume
-My resume updated for 2024
+My resume updated for 2024 using html ONLY